-Council for State Information Infrastructure
+Council for National Information Infrastructure

-The Council was established in May 2016.
-Its main activities include monitoring the implementation of all projects of the State information infrastructure (ProDII) and making recommendations for IT infrastructure investments in the central State administration bodies and other beneficiaries of the State budget and extra-budgetary users of the State budget.
+The Council for National Information Infrastructure was established in May 2016 by the Decree on the Establishment of the Council for National Information Infrastructure (OJ 5/18) for the purpose of monitoring and coordinating the development of the State information infrastructure and preparing reports to the government of the Republic of Croatia.
+Its main activities include monitoring the implementation of all projects related to the State information infrastructure (ProDII), and making recommendations for IT infrastructure investments in the central State administration bodies, other beneficiaries of the State budget and extra-budgetary users of the State budget.
 All investments in ICT exceeding the value of HRK 2.5 million have to be approved by the Council.